Dencik91/DesignPatternsExamples/README.md

-Examples of Design Patterns wrote in Java
+Examples of Design Patterns written in Java.
+Each Design Pattern has a separate branch.
+In branches there are simple examples of using Pattern with emphasis on their strengths.